Distributed tracing is a technique that empowers you to track requests as they

 In this guide, we explored Jaeger's capabilities as a powerful distributed tracing tool, enabling us to monitor and troubleshoot complex microservices-based applications.

-As you continue your journey with Jaeger, remember that understanding the flow of requests and data is paramount to building reliable and efficient systems.
-With Jaeger's capabilities, you're well-equipped to tackle the challenges of distributed systems and deliver exceptional application performance and reliability.
+As you continue your journey with distributed tracing, remember that understanding the flow of requests and data is paramount to building reliable and efficient systems.
+Jaeger provides a solid foundation for trace visualization and analysis, especially when you need fine-grained control over your tracing infrastructure.